w3c/wai-media-guide/transcripts.md

 ### If You Start with Transcribing

 Transcribing an audio file takes quite a bit of time for people who don't have the software and skill for it.
 Many organizations choose to outsource the transcribing.
-Guidance for doing it yourself (DIY) is in another page of this resource: [Transcribing Audio to Text](@@).
+Guidance for doing it yourself (DIY) is in another page of this resource: [Transcribing Audio to Text](/design-develop/media/transcribing/).

 Once you have the transcription, creating the transcript is easy with basic web skills and tools.

 ## Creating Transcripts

+If you already have captions, you can use that file to create the transcript.
+Most caption-editing tools provide an option to export a plain text transcript.
+Otherwise, you will need to delete (or at least edit down) the timestamps.

+If you don't have captions, you'll need transcription of the audio information.
+That's addressed in another page of this resource: [Transcribing Audio to Text](/design-develop/media/transcribing/).

 ### Transcript File Format